Didroi/sbazar/README.md

 # sbazar

-My simple try to create few test of popular czech web-market
+My attempt to create a few simple tests for a popular Czech e-commerce site.